mtgjson/mtgjson-website/docs/faq/README.md

 > **Note:** Depending on your use case, this can be enough data to get the information you need, otherwise you can use those cards to access their `otherFaceIds` to get the card you need by comparing the data that you have already.

 > ### What information is in AtomicCards?
 > [AtomicCards](/downloads/all-files/#atomiccards) only contains oracle information for each card.
-Any data that is persistent across the printings of a card will be included, such as `convertedManaCost`, but anything that pertains to a specific printing of a card will **NOT** be included, such as `artist`.
+Any data that is persistent across the printings of a card will be included, such as `colorIdentity`, but anything that pertains to a specific printing of a card will **NOT** be included, such as `artist`.
 >
 > For a full list of properties, see the [Card (Atomic)](/file-models/card-atomic/) data model documentation.
 >